yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 Of course, the same is true for `shift+down` or `J` (shift+j)

-You can also press `ctrl+a` to select all folders in the current directory
+You can also press `A` to select all folders in the current directory

 ![demo](https://github.com/yorukot/superfile/assets/107802416/4306fd31-04e0-456c-b1f2-3923e8d932e1)